Last Updated on

 What to Eat

-Apart from the well being of your child, the other thing you will mostly worry about at the 16th week pregnancy is food.
+Apart from the well being of your child, the other thing you will mostly worry about at the 16th week of your pregnancy is food.
 While most of you may have overcome the aversion or cravings for certain kinds of food and smells and started eating in the usual manner, some may find it difficult even now.
 Listed below is a suggestion of what you should be eating.
 Ensure that you eat at regular intervals so as not to starve or make your baby starve.

 - String cheese is an excellent choice for those craving salty foods as it is rich in calcium and proteins.